Construction industry - employment, new orders, output. Construction 2025, the Farmer Review and the Construction Sector Deal.Jump to full report >>

 Economic output in 2018 was slightly down on 2017, the first fall since 2013.

 There are 2.4 million construction industry jobs in the UK in Q2 2019, 6.6% of all jobs.
 There are more construction jobs now than at any time since 2007, although throughout this period, roughly the same proportion of jobs have been in construction.

-The construction industry is unusual because of the high proportion of self-employment in the sector – 37% in Q3 2018, compared to the average for the whole economy of 13%.
+The construction industry is unusual because of the high proportion of self-employment in the sector – 36% in Q2 2019, compared to the average for the whole economy of 13%.

-The Government’s strategy for the construction sector was set out in Construction 2025 which included the following overall aims:
+The Government’s strategy for the construction sector was set out in Construction 2025, published in 2013.
+It included the following aims: